jasonsmithio/pulumi-experiments/serverless/cloud-run-gpu/ollama-demo/README.md

 - Import the relevant Python libraries ( lines 1-6 )
 - Setup all the environment variables for later use ( lines 9-13 )
-- It will create a bucket in Google Cloud Storage to store our LLMs ( lines 15-21 )
+- It will create a bucket in Google Cloud Storage to store our LLMs.
+This will prevent the service from having to download the LLMs every time you start the Cloud Run service. ( lines 15-21 )
 - Create a repo in [Google Artifact Registry](https://cloud.google.com/artifact-registry/docs) for our Docker container. ( Lines 23-32 )
 - Build an Open WebUI container and push it to Artifact Registry ( lines 34-48 )
 - Create a Cloud Run service running Ollama with 1 [NVIDIA L4](https://cloud.google.com/blog/products/compute/introducing-g2-vms-with-nvidia-l4-gpus) GPU attached and change the [IAM](https://cloud.google.com/security/products/iam) settings to make the URL publicly accessible.( lines 50-112 )